ggmartins/ggmartins/README.md

 <p align="center">

 <img width="662" alt="image" style="align: center" src="https://github.com/ggmartins/ggmartins/assets/2147779/007df795-700f-4fb1-8b35-1dec739a5c04"><br>
   Figure 1.
-This is the Netrics backend stack I'm resposible for.
-Some of this is WIP but most has been in prod for ~2 years and crossed the half-terabyte mark of encrypted data.
-The stack includes, small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel python data ingestion, kafka producer/consumers.
+This is the Netrics backend stack I'm responsible for.
+Some of this is WIP but most have been in prod for 3 years and crossed the 1 billion data-point mark of encrypted data.
+The stack includes small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel Python data ingestion, Kafka producer/consumers.
 </p>

 <hr />

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/eecf4d41-415c-465e-a19e-be0f16e1401b)
 <p align="center">
   Figure 2.
 Aggregated average latency (active unloaded ICMP) for all Netrics deployed devices in Chicago city.
 As expected: fiber tech has lower latency.
 Data warehoused on TimescaleDB, image extracted from Superset BI tool.
 Estimated devices deployed: 120 in Chicago area.
-We benchmark the internet for ISP to make sure internet consumers are getting a fair performance out from their contracted services.
+We benchmark the internet for ISPs to ensure internet consumers are getting a fair performance from their contracted services.
 </p>
 <hr />

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/8cd6c9cb-3dea-4e09-ac75-9656139882d3)
 <p align="center">
   Figure 3.
-A Netrics Grafana dashboard with fluctuation on both latency and speedtest.
-High-performance multiplayer games need to have Netrics installed and keep an eye on their performance overtime.
+A Netrics Grafana dashboard with fluctuation on both latency and speed test.
+High-performance multiplayer games must have Netrics installed and keep an eye on their performance over time.
 </p>
 <hr />

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/e6ac02e7-c2a4-45bb-9368-bcf8222b8f3c)
 <p align="center">
   Figure 4.
-Campus deployment of Netrics, showing high-latency for an outlier (Booth School).
+Campus deployment of Netrics, showing high latency for an outlier (Booth School).
 Image extracted from Looker Studio.
 </p>
 <hr />

 <img width="1304" alt="portifolio_analytics1" src="https://github.com/ggmartins/ggmartins/assets/2147779/7e4c2035-8a0b-4ec9-8437-c89227fff129">
 <p align="center">
   Figure 5.
 Data analysis work for the Internet Equity Initiative group.
-Does the low-income population have worse internet performance than high-income?
-What does it mean to be an underserved or unserved area in terms of broadband infrastructure?
+Does the low-income population have worse internet performance than the high-income?
+What does it mean to be an underserved or unserved area regarding broadband infrastructure?
 Is the broadband evolving in the US (2019 - 2021 comparison)?
 </p>
 <hr />